a-blinkov/orders_service/README.md

 # orders_service
 It's a 3-days project.

+Repository contains:
 A RESTful API to simulate a "Forex trading" platform for real-time order updates.
+Automation tests for the APIs.
+Perf test as an example.
+Data stored in SqLite database.

 ### Used tech:
 Implemented async APIs for Orders read, creation, deletion using FastAPI.